NexGen-3D-Printing/SetupStreamingServices-Brave/README.md

 Return to your application screen, and use touch input.

-### Uninstalling
+### Uninstalling (Looking to make a simple script for this)
 1. Delete the launchers from Steam.
-2. Remove the related .desktop files from ~/Applications.
-3. Delete steam-browser-open from ~/bin.
+2. Delete the follwing folder: ~/Applications/StreamingServices.
+(Home/Applications/StreamingServices)